Seppli11/ZHAW-Summary/summaries/24FS/CCP2/09_Composition.md

 ## TOSCA

-TOSCA is a declarative description model, written in YAML.
+TOSCA stands for Topology and Orchestration Specification for Cloud Applications and is a declarative description model, written in YAML.

+The following shows the different TOSCA entities (Nodes, Relationships, Artefacts, Service Template):

 ![image-20240417085429759](./res/Composition/image-20240417085429759.png)